ScribesZone/ScribesTools/github/index.rst

 --------

-It is important to clearly distinguish right from the beginning Git_ and GitHub_.
+It is important to clearly distinguish right from the beginning Git_ and GitHub_/GitLab_.
 Git_ is a general tool for versioning like SVN_.
+GitHub_, GitLab_ and
-GitHub is a hosting service based on Git and also a particular tool (the GitHub client) that can be installed on your machine.
+BitBucket_ are hosting services.
+They also provide tools (e.g. the GitHub client) that can be installed locally on your machine.

 Git
 ^^^